 The rankings get a new leader

 With an innings victory over India at Edgbaston, England became the No. 1 Test side for the first time since the rankings were established in 2003.
-Alastair Cook's remorseless run-accumulation - he finished six heartbreaking runs short of a triple-hundred here - reflected England's dominance over India in the series.
+Alastair Cook's remorseless run-accumulation - he finished six heartbreaking runs short of a triple-hundred here - reflected England's dominance in the series.
 He added century partnerships with Andrew Strauss, Kevin Pietersen and Eoin Morgan, and England gained a first-innings lead of 486.
 With the win, England took the series 3-0, with a Test to go.
-The only thing India, who had their share of poor luck, with injuries to key players, could pat themselves on the back for was having sportingly called Ian Bell back at Trent Bridge after he had been run out when he walked off thinking it was tea.
+The only thing India, who had their share of poor luck in terms of injuries, could pat themselves on the back for was having sportingly called Ian Bell back at Trent Bridge after he had been run out when he walked off thinking it was tea.

-In the fifth and final Test of a blazing summer, Viv Richards completed his highest Test score, a murderous 291 at The Oval, which gave him a total of 829 runs in the series - one West Indies won 3-0.
+In the fifth and final Test of a blazing summer, Viv Richards completed his highest Test score, a murderous 291 at The Oval, finishing with 829 runs in the series - which West Indies won 3-0.
 King Viv eventually scored 1710 Test runs in 1976, a record that stood for 30 years, until Mohammad Yousuf compiled 1788 runs in 2006.

 The concluding day of one of the most dramatic Test matches of all time.
 Big-hitting Gilbert Jessop made only one century at this level, but it was a classic.
 Scored in only 75 minutes, it revived a second innings that was in tatters at 48 for 5 when he went in.
 England beat Australia thanks to Yorkshire allrounders George Hirst and Wilfred Rhodes, who made 15 for the last wicket.
 If they didn't utter their famous "We'll get 'em in singles" line, they should have.